 The Belem Tower Lisbon is one of the most iconic sites in the city and one of the most famous Unesco sites in Portugal in combination with the Jeronimos Monastery.
-Discover this fortified tower protecting Lisbon in video and photos.
+Below is my guide to help you plan your visit to this fortified tower protecting Lisbon.

 From the outside, the tower is beautiful.
 You can admire it from many angles.

-Its architecture is square and of Manueline style with hints of other architecture styles.
+Its architecture is square and of Manueline style with hints of other architectural styles.
 For example, its watch towers capped with ribbed cupolas inspired by Islamic architecture.

 The cross of the Knights of Christ on many walls of this fortress.

 Let's continue with a short video of my visit.
 There was a lot of waiting which you don't see here...
-Sadly the weather was not on my side but you still get an idea of what it is like to visit the Belem Tower Lisbon.
+Sadly the weather was not on my side, but you still get an idea of what it is like to visit the Belem Tower in Lisbon.

 It is an iconic location in the country, and often part of one week Portugal itinerary suggestions.